gtaws/ProtectWithWAF/lab1/README.md

 10. Perform the steps outlined in step 9 above for each of the remaining rules (SQLInjection1Rule & XSS1Rule)

 You are only charged for WebACLs and Rules.
 You are not charged for each condition.
-You are welcome to clean up each of the conditions we created (XSS1, SQLInjection1, BadBot1), but you will not be charged if you leave them
+You are welcome to clean up each of the conditions we created (XSS1, SQLInjection1, BadBot1), but you will not be charged if you leave them.
+    1. To remove click each of the conditions, select each specific condition (list below) and delete each filter.
+    - Cross-Site Scripting - XSS1
+    - SQL Injection - SQLInjection1
+    - String and regex matching - BadBot1
 ***

 ### Appendix: